oscarkarnalim/CSTRANGE/README.md

 The language of similarity explanation.
 This is STRANGE's core feature to help instructors or higher officials understand the reported similarities.
 The options are English and Indonesian.

 ### Minimum similarity threshold
 The minimum percentage of similarity for a program pair to be reported.
 The value is from 0 to 100 inclusive.
-The threshold will be applied to the highest level of similarity.
+The threshold will be applied to the deepest level of similarity.
 For example, type III will be selected if all types of similarities are considered.
 Type II will be selected if only type I and type II similarities are considered.

 ### Minimum matching length
 It defines how many similar tokens ('words') are required for a code segment to be reported.
 Larger value will mitigate the occurrence of coincidental similarity, but it will make the tool less resilient to program disguises.